jbroadway/docs/docs/2022.1/studio/how-tos/sets/how-to-load-different-setups-of-a-set.md

 # How to load different setups of a set

-Once you've created a saved setup or two (see: [[: how to save multiple setups of a set]]), here's how to load them up.
+Once you've created a saved setup or two (see: [[: how to save multiple setups of a set]]), here's how to load them up:

 **Step 1.** Press the menu button on either controller and choose **Sets** from the main menu.